tseguin715/Amazon-product-recommender/README.md

 Samples of ratings and meta data for Software are provided in the data directory.

-Additional necessary files (asins.csv) is provided here: https://drive.google.com/file/d/1KoXFwZ84JS13kRM1MaQIYG3oNo2eqjVp/view?usp=sharing
+Additional necessary files (asins.csv) provided here: https://drive.google.com/file/d/1KoXFwZ84JS13kRM1MaQIYG3oNo2eqjVp/view?usp=sharing

-Model evaluation
+## Model evaluation

 A script for model evaluation is given in src/modelling.py

 Models (all at default settings):
 SVD and NMF (from the Surprise scikit) with user ratings;
 XGBoost with user ratings and TFIDF-transformed 'bags of words' with description, features, brand, and category text;
 Cosine similarity on the TFIDF transformations

 Metrics:
 Overall RMSD and RMSD for products predicted to be in top 5% of ratings per user (SVD, NMF, XGBoost);